jannicz/svg-icon-sprite/README.md

 svg-icon-generate --folder=assets/icons --output=assets/sprites/sprite.svg --trim
 ```

-The script will iterate all SVGs in the source folder and create a single sprite SVG file
+The included script will iterate all SVGs in the source folder and create a single sprite SVG file
 using the [symbols technique](https://css-tricks.com/svg-symbol-good-choice-icons/).

 ## Author & License